Your obligation as a Building Owner or Manager also extends to any sub contractors and their workers while they are performing tasks on your buildings

 Toolbox meetings, although not a requirement of WHS legislation, are extremely important to keep workers informed of any hazards, procedural changes or updates to machinery within the workplace.
 A lengthy talk is not necessary, in fact toolbox meetings may be quite brief, but their value in providing information to the team can be essential.
 They not only function as a system for alerting risks to workers, but can also be an excellent time to discuss any concerns members of the team may have.

-Worksafe Queensland's template can provide assistance in the record keeping process of these meetings.
+Safe Work Australia's template can provide assistance in the record keeping process of these meetings.